usc-isi-i2/kgtk/docs/transform/join.md

 ### Summary

-* Join keys are extracted from one or both input files and stored in memory, then the data files are processed in a second pass.
-Performance will be poor, and execution may fail, if the files are very large.
-* stdin will not work as an input file if join keys are needed from it.
 * The output file contains the union of the columns in the two input files, adjusted for predefined name aliasing.
 * Specify --left-join to get a left outer join.